-Avocado trees grown from a grocery store avocado seed will produce a tree, but its fruit may be different or even inedible.
-The tree will, however, be a good base for grafting branches from an existing, productive avocado that's producing reliable fruit.
-Once you've grown your seedling to a height of about 3 feet, it's time to start grafting fruit-bearing branches onto it in a process called topworking.
-Begin grafting in the spring when bark slips easily from the inner wood of the tree.
+The new tree will, however, may be a good base for grafting branches from an existing avocado tree that's producing reliable fruit.
+This will be your rootstock.
+Once you've grown your seedling to a height of about 3 feet, it's time to graft an avocado tree branch onto it to produce avocado fruit in a process called topworking.
+Grafting is best done in the spring.

 Video of the Day

 How to Graft an Avocado Tree to Produce Avocado Fruit

 Dip the blades of your cutting tools in rubbing alcohol or a household cleanser, like Lysol or Pine-Sol, and allow them to air-dry.
 Also put on safety goggles and gloves before preparing to graft an avocado tree onto a sturdy rootstock.

 Step 2: Prepare the Rootstock Plant